openebs/openebs/designs/helm-charts/local-bind-volumes.md

 1. **Local Provisioning for Single Replica**: Enforce that Mayastor PVs with a single replica are provisioned on the same node as their consuming pods.
 2. **Anti-rescheduling Affinity**: Once scheduled, a pod cannot move to a different node unless the corresponding volume is also located on that node.
-3. **Configurable Local Flag**: Add a `local` flag to Mayastor volumes, which can be set or unset via `kubectl-mayastor`.
-This flag enables administrators to toggle local binding behavior dynamically.

 ### Workflow